Abundance and distribution of selected species

 As another candidate indicator for the headline indicator, the living planet index (LPI) was considered.
-The weakness of the LPI is that it relies on data that are biased towards well-monitored vertebrates in temperate latitudes, including many species that have been/are subject to ongoing conservation action, and thus is not representative of biodiversity as a whole.
+The weakness of the LPI is that it relies on data that is biased towards well-monitored vertebrates in temperate latitudes, including many species that have been/are subject to ongoing conservation action, and thus is not representative of biodiversity as a whole.
 It relies on a limited amount of reliable time-series data gathered from a variety of sources published in scientific journals, NGO literature, or on the worldwide web.
-Work is ongoing to strenghten the LPI.
+Work is ongoing to strengthen the LPI.

 The PECBM indicator work is based on generic sampling of species, with no a priori bias on their selection.
 It has been presented and well-received at international conferences and meetings.

 Options for other biodiversity species-based indicators are being considered.

 Work specified here requires to be completed within 1 year from now.